Assimilation of machine learning-predicted nitrate to improve the quality of phytoplankton forecasting in the shelf sea environment: Conclusions

-{\bf Data availability statement:} The ML model can be downloaded from https://github.com/\-neccton-algo/\-nn-bg (Banerjee, 2025).
-The simulation outputs as well as the assimilated data are stored on the MonSOON facility MASS and can be obtained upon request.
+{\bf Data availability statement:} The ML model can be downloaded from https://\-github.com/\-neccton-algo/\-NO3\_Emulator\_NECCTON.
+The simulation outputs are stored on the MonSOON facility MASS and can be obtained upon request.
+The assimilated nitrate product can be downloaded from https://zenodo.org/records/19695959 and visualised in detail through https://ml-nitrate-viewer-banerjee.streamlit.app/.